Home / Treatment / Cocaine Addiction Treatment

 • Needing cocaine to feel happy or relaxed

 If you or someone you know displays these signs and symptoms, cocaine addiction may be present.
-Treatment for cocaine addiction can help those struggling with this disease recover and live a healthy, drug-free life.
+Treatment in the rehab center for cocaine addiction can help those struggling with this disease recover and live a healthy, drug-free life.

 Treatment for Cocaine Addiction

-Cocaine addiction treatment typically begins with detoxification, followed by inpatient or outpatient treatment.
+Cocaine addiction treatment typically begins with detoxification and inpatient or outpatient treatment.
 Each case of addiction is different, and some symptoms may be more intense for some than others.
-At Illinois Recovery Center, we treat each case individually to make sure you get all the resources and tools you need to succeed.
-Let’s look at some of our quality treatment methods for cocaine treatment.
+Illinois Recovery Center treats each case individually to ensure you get all the resources and tools you need to succeed.
+Let’s look at some of our quality types of treatment methods for cocaine treatment practices in our addiction rehab facility.

 Medical Detox

 Detoxification is the first step in cocaine addiction treatment and involves eliminating the drug from the body.
-This can be done through various methods, including medication-assisted detoxification, which uses medications to help reduce cocaine cravings and withdrawal symptoms.
+This can be done through various methods, including medication-assisted detoxification, an effective treatment that uses medications to help reduce cocaine cravings and withdrawal symptoms.
 Cocaine withdrawal symptoms can be severe, and detox is an essential step in preventing relapse.
 After cocaine detox, patients will be ready to begin treatment for their addiction.

 Residential Treatment

-Residential treatment for cocaine addiction is an intensive form of treatment that takes place in a live-in facility.
-Patients in residential treatment will receive around-the-clock care and supervision from medical and clinical staff.
+Residential treatment for cocaine addiction is an intensive form of substance abuse treatment that takes place in a live-in facility.
+Patients in residential treatment (inpatient treatment) will receive around-the-clock care and supervision from medical and clinical staff.
 Depending on the patient’s needs, residential treatment can last 30 days or more.
 Residential treatment provides patients with a safe and structured environment to focus on their recovery.

 Cocaine treatment programs that follow the residential process allow for the highest level of treatment.
 A person will have access to 24/7 support from our staff and will be able to recover in a safe and supportive environment.
 Our state-of-the-art facility in Fairview Heights, IL, offers a safe haven for those dealing with cocaine or drug addiction.